omega8cc/boa/docs/COMPOSER.md

 Here are responses to some common Composer on BOA related questions.

-The only documentation source for anything Aegir on BOA related is available at:
+The only documentation source for anything Ægir on BOA related is available at:
 - [Omega8.cc Documentation](https://learn.omega8.cc)
 - [BOA GitHub Issues](https://github.com/omega8cc/boa/issues?utf8=✓&q=is%3Aissue+composer)